 Follow our step-by-step guide to get your real estate license.

-The real estate licensing process is regulated at the state level.
-Each state sets its own requirements for real estate agent licenses, has its own documentation and application paperwork, and charges individual fees.
+Real estate licensing is regulated at the state level.
+This means that each state sets its own requirements for real estate agent licenses, including its own documentation, application paperwork, and fees.

 These steps represent the common path to getting your real estate license in most states, but may vary from state-to-state.
 Make sure that you follow your state’s requirements when applying for your license.

 - Principles of Real Estate (45-60 hours): This course is required in most states.

 - Real Estate Practice (45 hours): Most states require this or a similar course.

 - Promulgated Contract Forms (30 hours)